EESSI/docs/docs/using_eessi/building_on_eessi.md

 ### Using the EESSI-extend module
 The `EESSI-extend` module facilitates building on top of EESSI using EasyBuild.
 It does a few key things:

-1. It configures EasyBuild to match how the rest of the EESSI software is build
+1. It configures EasyBuild to match how the rest of the EESSI software is built
 2. It configures EasyBuild to use a certain installation path (e.g. in your homedir), taking into account the hardware architecture you are building on
 3. It adds the relevant subdirectory from your installation path to your `MODULEPATH`, to make sure your newly installed modules are available
 4. It loads the EasyBuild module